 The diploma will be mailed to the student approximately three to four months after the date of graduation and automatically mailed to the "diploma address" on record.
 One should update the diploma address on GOLD.
-Once a diploma has been mailed, one cannot get a duplicate.
+The Registrar's Office is currently working on digital diplomas.